SILVER PALATE BANANA BREAD

 4. Fold in the mashed bananas, vanilla and walnuts.

 5. Pour the mixture into the prepared pan.
-Bake on the center rack of the oven until a cake tester inserted in the center comes out clean, 50-60 minutes.
-Cool in the pan for 10 minutes, then on a rack.
+Bake on the center rack of the oven until a cake tester inserted in the center comes out clean, 50 to 60 minutes.
+Cool in the pan for 10 minutes, then place on a wire rack to cool completely.